habibcomsats/NVFlare/nvflare/app_opt/README.md

- The nvflare/app_opt is the module with components or files which **optional** dependencies.
+ The flare/app_opt is the module with components or files which **optional** dependencies.
  That means there are dependencies are not required to be installed when user type
  ```
-     pip install nvflare
+     pip install flare
  ```

 User will import errors when using the functions in this module but the required dependency is not installed.